AutodeskRoboticsLab/Mimic/README.md

   operating systems but *most* of the Mimic backend is.
 - Do not modify names or hierarchies internal to robot assets!
 - Use Maya's default units: Centimeters, Degrees
-- Use Maya's default coordinate system: Y-Up
+- Use Maya's default coordinate system where the Y-axis points *up*.
-- Note that this repository does not include robot rigs or Maya scenes, though your application will require them.
+- Note this repository does not include robot rigs; download the latest release to access rigs.

 #